RebornBeat/BGP-X/protocol/packet_format.md

 **Version**: 0.1.0-draft

-This document specifies the complete wire encoding of all BGP-X packet types, with a focus on the onion packet structure that forms the core of the data plane.
+This document specifies the complete wire encoding of all BGP-X packet types, with focus on the onion packet structure that is core to the data plane.

 ---